virtusize/virtusize_flutter_sdk/README.md

 #### 1. Initialization

-Make sure to set up the **user ID** before sending orders to Virtusize.
-You can set up the user ID either:
+Ensure that the **user ID** is set before sending orders to Virtusize.
+You can set up the user ID:

 while setting the Virtusize parameters using `VirtusizeSDK.instance.setVirtusizeParams`